recalledz/project-start/docs/09-skill-proficiency.md

 ### Affinity & Intelligence Example
 - **Formula**: `XP = BaseXP × IntMultiplier × Affinity`
-- E.g. Int=5 → 1.5×, Gathering affinity=3× → total **4.5×**
-  – 10 XP action → 45 XP actual

-Each disciple rolls two random skill affinities when created.
-These grant either 1.5× or 3× XP for the chosen skills.
+- Example: Int 5 → 1.5× from Intelligence.
+A **loved** skill (×2) yields
+  `BaseXP × 3`.

+Each disciple begins with 0‑3 **liked** skills and 0‑3 **loved** skills.
+Liked skills grant 1.4× proficiency gain while loved skills grant 2×.
 Attributes other than Intelligence do not affect proficiency gain.

 ### In-game Implementation
 Proficiency XP is applied every tick while a disciple performs a task.
 The base